Arlington Divorce Attorneys

 - Child custody: The well-being of children is a top priority.
 Decisions must be made regarding conservatorship (custody), visitation schedules, and parental rights, all with the child’s best interests in mind.

-- Child support: Texas law mandates that the non-custodial parent pays child support to contribute to the child’s financial needs.
+- Child support: Texas law mandates that the non-custodial parent pay child support to contribute to the child’s financial needs.
 Support amounts are determined using state guidelines, factoring in income and family dynamics.

 - Spousal support (alimony): Spousal support may be awarded in certain situations, such as long-term marriages or when one spouse lacks sufficient income or resources.
 The length and amount of support are determined based on eligibility and specific needs.

-We have attorneys that are Board Certified by the Texas Board of Legal Specialization, which brings exceptional expertise and insight into all legal aspects of the divorce process.
+We have attorneys who are Board Certified by the Texas Board of Legal Specialization, which brings exceptional expertise and insight into all legal aspects of the divorce process.

 Types of Texas Divorce